ashwinreddy/blog/_notes/Public/Cooperation.md

 feed: hide
 ---

-Cooperation is when agents to work together to achieve either their own ends or a common end.
+Cooperation is the [[Technology]] of using other agents to achieve a goal, whether selfish or shared.

 ## Reading List